Dann Brown’s weight struggles were a family tradition.

 Diabetes was another family tradition that left his grandparents, parents, and two brothers insulin-dependent.
 To avoid that fate, Dann took his doctor’s advice and attended an information session led by bariatric surgeon Christopher J. Myers, MD, at UPMC Horizon.

 By the time of the information meeting, Dann already had managed to lose weight and get his BMI down around 40.
 He initially didn’t qualify for surgery, but his diabetes diagnosis and other obesity-related health concerns made him eligible.
-After six months of classes, dietician meetings, support groups, and evaluations, he was approved for surgery.
-When Dann underwent gastric sleeve surgery in July 2015, he weighed 270 pounds.
+After six months of classes, dietitian meetings, support groups, and evaluations, he was approved for surgery.
+When Dann underwent gastric sleeve surgery, he weighed 270 pounds.

 The college communication professor says he no longer naps, rarely sits during his classes now, and thinks more clearly.
 “It was like waking from a fog,” Dann says.
 Now energized, he walks up to a mile a day, takes the stairs instead of the elevator, and aspires to run a 5K.
 When he came to class wearing new clothes and told students about his 97-pound weight loss, they applauded.